core-wg/resource-directory/draft-ietf-core-resource-directory.md

 to readers who are not yet familiar with all the details of CoAP based interfaces;
 they do not limit what a server may respond under atypical circumstances.

-REST clients (registrant-EPs / CTs, lookup clients, RD servers during simple registrations) MUST be prepared to receive any unsuccessful code and act upon it according to its definition, options and/or payload to the best of their capabilities, falling back to failing the operation if recovery is not possible.
+REST clients (registrant-EPs and CTs during registration and maintenance, lookup clients, RD servers during simple registrations)
+MUST be prepared to receive any unsuccessful code and act upon it according to its definition, options and/or payload to the best of their capabilities, falling back to failing the operation if recovery is not possible.